Hawai‘i Safe Food Guide

 • Slimy textures

-• Yellowing greens
+• Yellowing or wilted greens

-• Items stored above safe temperatures
+• Foods stored above safe temperatures

 2. Cut Back on Ultra-Processed Foods